Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 The legend told was of a monk named Wilfrid during the early days of Christianity.
 He struck a huge oak tree, an object of worship, which fell to the ground in four pieces.
 From the center grew a Fir tree.

-The note went on to say, “The holly tree outside of Mom’s old bedroom has red berries which shows a beautifully against the dark green leaves, so pretty.”
-She added her holiday wishes then, “PS: Don’t you love the green 3 x 5 card, also from mom’s collection, of course.”
+“The holly tree outside Mom’s old bedroom has red berries which show beautifully against the dark green leaves; so pretty.”

 Holly-on-Twig-AngelThe Legend of Holly

 Inside Mom’s unused Christmas card is The Legend of Holly, which starts with, “Because Holly grows in most parts of the world, for centuries it has been a decoration at festivals.
-In ancient times people believed that anyone who wore a wreath made of the berries would be gifted with second sight.”
+In ancient times, people believed that anyone who wore a wreath made of berries would be gifted with second sight.”
 Second sight means seeing things others don’t, including what’s to come.

 “Holly bears fruit and stays green in winter.
 Thus, it became a symbol of immortality,” the card explained and went on to share several legends.
 “One says that holly was the burning bush from which God spoke to Moses in the wilderness.”